-Each organisation will have their own arrangements for who is leading the work to meet the UNCRC requirements.
+Each organisation will have their own arrangements for who is leading the work to prepare for UNCRC incorporation.
 It is important to remember that the UNCRC applies across all policy areas that impact the lives of children and young people.
 The self-assessment process works best where you have a range of services working together to understand the current activities and processes in place.
 Children and young people can also be involved in the self-assessment process.

 Agree who will undertake the self-assessment process and the time line for the assessment to take place.
-Ensure that everyone involved understands the importance of meeting the requirements of the UNCRC Act.
+Ensure that everyone involved understands the importance of preparing for the requirements of the UNCRC Bill.